Suppressing Coherent Synchrotron Radiation Effects in Chicane Bunch Compressors: FORMALISM

-Now we calculate the net CSR point-kick.
-For simplicity, it is assumed that the initial particle coordinates with initial energy deviation $\delta_0=0$ in the chicane entrance are $X_0=(x_0, x_0^\prime)^\dagger =(0,0)^\dagger $.
-After passing through the section from the center of dipole 1 to the center of dipole 2, the particle experiences the second kick,
+Now we perform the 2D point-kick analysis of the four-bend chicane.
+To simplify the analysis, we assume a zero initial energy deviation of $\delta_0=0$ and a zero initial particle coordinates of $X_0=(x_0, x_0^\prime)^\dagger =(0,0)^\dagger $ at the chicane entrance.
+After passing through the section from the center of 1st dipole to the center of 2nd dipole, the particle experiences the second kick,